 What Age Can You Use a Bumbo Seat From?

-The Bumbo Floor seat* is designed to put babies in a seated position from as early as 3 months, however the right age for a Bumbo seat is not until baby can hold their own head up which can be as early as three months, but can be later.
+The Bumbo Floor seat* is designed to put babies in a seated position from as early as 3 months, however the right age for a Bumbo seat is not until baby can hold their own head up.
+This can be as early as three months, but can also be later.
 The Bumbo Floor seat fits snuggly around your baby from below the neck so doesn’t offer any head support.
-If your baby has only recently started to hold their head up then they become uncomfortable in a Bumbo Seat after a fairly short amount of time.
+If your baby has only recently started to hold their head up then they can become uncomfortable in a Bumbo Seat after a fairly short amount of time.